Urban Inclusion

 In addition to the individual and collective researches of this topic, Metrolab researchers organised numerous seminars and a international conference.

 One of the main outcome of this urban inclusion cycle is the "Designing urban inclusion" publication which gathers the results of the 2017 MasterClass and critical insights from guest contributors and Metrolab.
 Benoit Moritz, Louise Carlier and Marco Ranzato are part of the editors.
-In this publication, you can also find the article "Inclusive urbanism as gatekeeping" written by Benoit Moritz and Mathieu Berger (sociologist, Metrolab-UCLouvain).

 This article can be read here in French, and here in English.